jengelh/g-manual/index.rst

 network configuration in place apriori.
 If anything, this section is but a reminder to hook up the host to Internet, as it will be needed to get at package repositories later.
-The particular method of network configuration varies wildly between Linux distributions, and not every system is using systemd-networkd.
+The particular method of network configuration varies wildly between operating systems, and not every system is using systemd-networkd.
 Consult the documentation relevant for your environment to get online.